doof-dev/omegle-ip-graber/README.md

 get your api token here
 https://ipgeolocation.io/

-now just paste that in the F12 console of omegle.
+now just paste that in the web browser console of omegle.